 Creating a Graphic Novel

 The first thing I do is pick a story.
 I keep a journal with story ideas; all from the vague to the detailed.
 I imagine what the story will be about and the events that will take place, taking note of my ideas.
 When I think I have completed a well-thought-out story, I will divide it into sections.
 Depending on how long I want the story to be, I divide it into chapters and books.

 I then create and work on the character designs.
 I focus on facial features, how tall they are compared to other characters, and design their clothes.
 I practice making sketches of them in various viewpoints.

 I then make a sketchbook of the first chapter.
-I think about what I want each page to accomplish to the viewer and what each character would say based on the personalities I have given them.
+I think about what I want each page to accomplish and what each character would say based on the personalities I have given them.
 I set up the composition and words, then go back to add tones to each panel.

-It then references time, where I either shoot models, places, gather objects, or do some quick online or library surfing to gather anything that may be useful or helpful to me.
+It is then referencing time, where I either shoot models, and places, gather objects, or do some quick online or library surfing to gather anything that may be useful or helpful to me.

 I then place in the panels and begin sketching with my pencil, using my references as a guide.
 After, I make an outline of them in ink using microns, a brush pen, and a calligraphy pen.
 I also color in any areas that are going to be black with a brush.

 When the ink has dried, I scan the work and bring it into Photoshop.
 I make sure my artwork is neat and clean then begin the toning.
 I use patterns and brushes to get this done and add any special effects.
-It’s here that I also add in the text.
+It’s here that I also add the text.